luiscoco/MinimalAPI_Refactoring_Extensions_EndPoints/README.md

 # How to refactor a .NET8 MinimalAPI with Extensions and EndPoints folders

-## 1. Create a .NET8 MinimalAPI (See Sample1-Default template code)
+## 1. Create a .NET8 MinimalAPI (See Sample1, Default Visual Studio template code)

 We create a new .NET8 WebAPI with Visual Studio 2022 Community Edition and **unselect the controllers option**